-- the current assets reported in the statements of financial position as at January 31, 2019 and January 31, 2018 - the revenue and deficiency of revenue over expenses reported in the statements of operations for the years ended January 31, 2019 and January 31, 2018 - the unrestricted net assets, at the beginning and end of the year reported in the statements of changes in net assets for the years ended January 31, 2019 and January 31, 2018 - the deficiency of revenue over expenses reported in the statements of cash flows for the years ended January 31, 2019 and January 31, 2018.
+- the unrestricted net assets, at the beginning and end of the year, reported in the statements of changes in net assets for the years ended January 31, 2020 and January 31, 2019 - the deficiency of revenues over expenses reported in the statements of cash flows for the years ended January 31, 2020 and January 31, 2019.

-Our opinion on the financial statements for the year ended January 31, 2018 was qualified accordingly because of the possible effects of this limitation in scope.
+Our opinion on the financial statements for the year ended January 31, 2019 was qualified accordingly because of the possible effects of this limitation in scope.